LightningEX/lightningex.github.io/README.md

 # LightningEX Games
-This codes does NOT belong to me.
+This code does NOT belong to me.
 I am using this code as a base for my own games website.

-The original creator is here: https://github.com/expgames
+The original creator is here: https://github.com/expgames The original repository is here: https://github.com/expgames/expired

 # Announcements:
 This area is where I will announce stuff, duh.